slamuu/globe-gov-default-theme/README.txt

-06/17/2014 v15 (Alex): Fixing bug with Flow Player SWF File 07/09/2014 v15 (Alex): Fixing bug css with video in CKEditor, Enhancement #1303 07/15/2014 v16 (Alex): Themeing for the new Search Results page
+06/17/2014 v15 (Alex): Fixing bug with Flow Player SWF File 07/09/2014 v15 (Alex): Fixing bug css with video in CKEditor, Enhancement #1303 07/15/2014 v16 (Alex): Themeing for the new Search Results page 07/18/2014 v17 (Alex): Fixes input height from Bootstrap default of 30px to 20px